-- Open the c:\bin\putty.exe application. - Select and load your session with the Load button. - Click Open to establish the connection. - If everything is configured correctly, an SSH console prompt will open with the user logged in.
+- Open the c:\bin\putty.exe application. - Select your session and click the Load button. - Click Open to establish the connection. - If everything is configured correctly, an SSH console prompt will open with the user automatically logged in.

-5.2.3 Expired Password
+5.2.3 Forced Password Change